codybenlewis/CBL-Personal-Website/_projects/America Duck.md

 ---

 <!-- markup clean_ -->
-America Duck is a jacket enhancing patch designed and funded though Kickstarter.
+America Duck is a jacket enhancing patch that commented on luxury brands.
+The project was designed and funded though Kickstarter.
 After being contacted by {% include specials/spoiler.html redact="C&#42;&#42;&#42;&#42;a G&#42;&#42;&#42;e" %}, who was kind enough to fly my brother and I to their headquarters, I agreed to remove the Kickstarter page from public view.
 All additional funding went to purchase jackets for Boston's homeless.

 ### Press
 [BostInno](https://www.americaninno.com/boston/cheap-canada-goose-coats-in-american-duck-parody/){:target="_blank"}